GeorgeWebDevCy/tcnapp-connector/README.md

 - The log captures calls to `gn/v1/*` and `tcn-mlm/v1/*` namespaces, redacting sensitive payload fields like passwords and tokens.
 - Activation, deactivation, settings changes, and manual log clears are also recorded so administrators can audit configuration changes.

+## 🧾 Deployment Checklists

+- Head to **TCN Platform → Deployment Checklists** for a curated set of preflight checks and troubleshooting tips covering the Password Login API routes.
+- Each section summarises endpoint verification, HTTPS and CORS settings, bearer token expectations, avatar upload requirements, and cURL recipes you can run directly from the server.
+- Quick “App” and “Plugin/Server” lists make it easy to confirm both sides of the integration before shipping builds to QA or production.

 ## 💼 Membership & MLM Highlights

 - Seeds Blue/Gold/Platinum/Black WooCommerce products on activation, maintaining pricing alignment with the mobile catalogue.